dbernhard-0x7CD/simple-reaction-daemon/README.md

 ```

-**destination**: IP or domain to ping regularly
+`destination`: IP or domain to ping regularly

 * Can also be `%gw` to ping the gateway
 * **Note**: this is currently only set at startup.
 So changes of the gateway are not yet supported

 <br />

-**period**: Delay between the pings in seconds
+`period`: Delay between the pings in seconds.
+Must be an integer.

 <br />

-**timeout**: Time to wait for a ping response in seconds
+`timeout`: Time to wait for a ping response in seconds.
+Must be an integer.

 <br />

-[optional] **num_pings**: Amount of sequential pings sent.
+[optional] `num_pings`: Amount of sequential pings sent.
 Defaults to 1.
-This should be used if the period is high.
+This should be used if `period` is large.
 If one of the pings succeeds we deem the host as UP.

-**depends**: IP of another target.
+`depends`: IP of another target (must be its own target).
 If the ping to depends is not successful, then this target won't get checked and no actions performed.

 * Can also be `%gw` to ping the gateway
 * **Note**: this is currently only set at startup.
 So changes of the gateway are not yet supported